Mendel was indeed decades ahead of his time

 Newspaper articles from Mendel’s time have been digitized

-Thanks to modern technology, the authors were able to extract valuable information from 19th-century newspaper articles, proceedings, and yearbooks.
+Thanks to modern technology, the authors were able to extract valuable information from 19th-century newspaper articles, proceedings, and yearbooks in their research on Gregor Mendel.
 These underline how advanced the ideas and work of Mendel were.
 He even used cell biological theory to come to conclusions on how traits of plants are transmitted from parents to their offspring.

 Mendel noted that pea plants must maintain and transmit the ‘code’ for the appearance of a trait.
 We now call these coding instructions genes, Mendel called them ‘Elemente’.
 For traits, often two different Elements are present, such as one which conditions purple and an alternative which conditions white flower colour.
 Mendel proposed that in the male and female parts of the flower, reproductive cells are formed that contain only one type of Element, and these single Elements are transmitted to a daughter plant, one from the male and another from the female.
 We now know that indeed only half of the number of chromosomes is transmitted to egg cells in the female flower parts and pollen in the male flower parts, thanks to the so-called reduction division that is occurring during meiosis at the formation of gametes.